63Klabs/atlantis-tutorials/tutorials/02-advanced-api-gateway-lambda-cache-data-node/part-01.md

 C-->E[Data Source]
 ```

+Wouldn't an in-memory cache be better than reaching out to DynamoDb and S3?

+Yes, but an in-memory cache is not persistent for Lambda concurrency.
+If you have multiple instances of your application running, each instance would have its own in-memory cache.
+This means that if one instance has cached data, another instance would not be able to access it.
+This makes it different than say running Express.js on EC2.

+Besides, on average, you will see that DynamoDb access is under 100ms which is still pretty fast and reliable.

 # 4. Cache security

 The storage template for cache-data already has data encryption for DynamoDb and S3 enabled at the resource level.